 The ballista was an impressive piece of Roman weaponry.
 Just the sound of it when it was loaded and set to the armed position would terrify barbarian tribes.
 Caesar used this weapon extensively in his conquests in Gaul and Britain.
 The ballista was used to launch projectiles from a distance.
 It was used both at on sea and on land and for both offensive and defensive purposes.
 The word ballista comes from the Greek βαλλίστρα and from the Greek verb βάλλω which means "to throw".

-Actually the ballista first originated in Greece but was improved upon by the Romans.
+Actually the ballista first originated in Greece but, just like with other Roman weapons, was improved upon by the Romans.
 It was like a giant crossbow consisting of two levers with torsion springs (made of sinew or sometimes horsehair, for strength and flexibility) and a slider on which darts or spherical stones were loaded.
 The darts were made of lead so as to be heavy and the spherical stones could vary in size.
 Roman engineers always worked on improving the design and technology of the ballista.
 For example, they introduced a lot of metal components which made later ballistae even more powerful and sophisticated (for example, the power of each torsion spring could be adjusted to take into account wind direction).

 The ballista was a very accurate weapon, enemy soldiers could be picked out, shot from a distance and killed instantly.
 It was also very power powerful and could easily penetrate body armor.
-Its maximum range was about 500 yards even though it was more accurate at a shorter range.
-Later ballistae had a range of over 1,200 yards!
+Its maximum range was about 500 yards (450 meters) even though it was more accurate at a shorter range.
+Later ballistae had a range of over 1,100 yards (1,000 meters)!

 There was a smaller version of the ballista called manuballistra (called cheiroballistra in the Eastern Roman Empire) which was the handheld version of the ballista.
 There was also the scorpio which was like an accurate sniper weapon (used during the Second Punic War) and the carroballista, which was the cart version of the weapon.